8c6794b6/fosc/README.md

 Overview
 --------

-The fosc package aims to provide limited, though efficient, portable and simple to use functions for encoding and decoding data format in
+The fosc package provides limited, though efficient, portable and simple to use functions for encoding and decoding data format in
 [the Open Sound Control 1.0 Specification](http://opensoundcontrol.org/spec-1_0).